Ancient History / Indus Valley Civilization

 Harappan civilisation was its urban life.

-- Uniformity in the urban planning is maintained in every city.
 Every city is divided into two parts, an upper city and a lower city.

 - Upper city is fortified by a very big wall inside which citadel is present.
 Upper city is meant for aristocrats and the lower city is meant for commoners.